 For our occupational health center operations, we currently maintain insurance coverages under a combination of policies with a total annual aggregate limit of up to \$29.0 million for professional malpractice liability and \$29.0 million for general liability insurance.
 Our insurance for the professional liability coverage is written on a "claims-made" basis, and our commercial general liability coverage is maintained on an "occurrence" basis.
 These coverages apply after a self-insured retention limit is exceeded.
-We also maintain additional types of liability insurance covering claims which, due to their nature or amount, are not covered by or not fully covered by the applicable professional malpractice and general liability insurance policies, including workers' compensation, property and casualty, directors and officers, cyber liability insurance and employment practices liability insurance coverages.
+We also maintain additional types of liability insurance covering claims which, due to their nature or amount, are not covered by or not fully covered by the applicable professional malpractice and general liability insurance and employment practices liability insurance coverages.
 Our insurance policies generally are silent with respect to punitive damages so coverage is available to the extent insurable under the law of any applicable jurisdiction and are subject to various deductibles and policy limits.
 We review our insurance program annually and may make adjustments to the amount of insurance coverage and self-insured retentions in future years.